oauth-wg/oauth-step-up-authn-challenge/main.md

 A client receiving an authorization error from the resource server carrying the error code `insufficient_user_authentication` MAY parse the `WWW-Authenticate` header for  `acr_values` and `max_age` and use them, if present, in a request to the authorization server to obtain a new access token complying with the correponding requirements.
 Both `acr_values` and `max_age` authorization request parameters are OPTIONAL parameters defined in Section 3.1.2.1. of [@OIDC].
 This document does not introduce any changes in the authorization server behavior defined in [@OIDC] for precessing those parameters, hence any authorization server implementing OpenID Connect will be able to participate in the flow described here with little or no changes.
 See Section (#AuthzResp) for more details.

-The example request below indicates to the authorization server that the client would like the authentication to occur according to the the authentication context class reference identified by `myACR`.
+The example request below indicates to the authorization server that the client would like the authentication to occur according to the authentication context class reference identified by `myACR`.
 !---
 ~~~
 GET https://authorizationserver.com/authorize